 - You can also get PayPal buyer protection, which can work excellent for you if you consider purchasing something.
-If you are Shopify merchants, it will lead to a hefty amount of claims for the customers.
-PayPal is a payment method that is often known to be on the customers’ side rather than the merchants.
+If you are a Shopify merchant, it will lead to a hefty amount of customer claims.
+PayPal is a payment method that is often known to be on the customers’ side rather than the merchants’.

 What’s the deal with Stripe VS Shopify payments?

 The Shopify payments are being processed with the assistance of Stripe.
 You can still set up a different merchant account for Stripe to use the credit card payments if you want.
 In all the cases, it purposely means to adhere to the terms of services, which involves no drop shipping, no toleration of nudity in the products, account termination for a rate of 3%, and other businesses that have been banned.